 - [15] The placing of Thomas Moore's confession before the jury was one of the reasons why, on 24 September 2015, the then Attorney General for Northern Ireland, Mr Larkin QC, directed this new inquest be held pursuant to section 14(1) of the Coroners Act (Northern Ireland) 1959. - [16] Having considered the material regarding Thomas Moore's alleged confession I took the view that that information had nothing of substance to add to this inquest.
 However, some of the documents in that file provided detail as to what information was available to the RUC and the Crown at the time of Patrick's death.
 The representatives of the Next of Kin and the MoD/PSNI agreed with the view that Mr Moore's alleged confession and the documentation regarding him was of no relevance to this inquest. - [17] The depositions taken from the military witnesses for Patrick's original inquest are typed and dated the day of the inquest, 19 December 1979.
-These witnesses are Sergeant David Bellamy (now deceased and also known by the cipher of PC01), and three anonymised military witnesses given the ciphers PC02, PC03 and PC04. - [18] PC02's deposition recalls the events of 10 August 1975 but indicates that he only learnt that Patrick had been shot as a result of being told by a civilian member of security staff.
-PC03 and PC04 both stated they had "no recollection of the event whatsoever."
+These witnesses are Sergeant David Bellamy (now deceased and also known by the cipher of PC01); Colour Sergeant Hugh McGarva (also now deceased and known by the cipher of PC02); Fusilier John Ingles (also now deceased and known by the cipher of PC03) and one anonymised military witness given the cipher PC04. - [18] Colour Sergeant McGarva, (PC02)'s deposition recalls the events of 10 August 1975 but indicates that he only learnt that Patrick had been shot as a result of being told by a civilian member of security staff.
+Fusilier Ingles, (PC03) and PC04 both stated they had "no recollection of the event whatsoever."
 Only Sergeant Bellamy provided a deposition specifically recalling the events surrounding Patrick's death. - [19] Of these four military witnesses, only PC04 is still alive.
 I heard oral evidence remotely from PC04 and will discuss his evidence later in this ruling.
-A further statement was taken from PC02 by my investigator prior to his death.
+A further statement was taken from Colour Sergeant McGarva, (PC02) by my investigator prior to his death.